pixyzehn/pixyzehn.com/_posts/2016-09-16-try-swift-nyc.md

 #### Conclusion

 try!Swift NYC was by far the best conference for me.
 I met many people and learned a lot.
 At the same time, I thought I'd like to contribute more to Swift developer community as possible as I can.
-Finally, thank you for @NatashaTheRobot, organizers, speakers, and volunteers.
+Finally, thank you @NatashaTheRobot, organizers, speakers, and volunteers.
 Hope to see you again:)

 ![Ending]({{ site.url }}/assets/try-swift-nyc-ending.png)